 At the harbor I finally met the couple from the French S/Y Dolce Vita who had been waving to me in Vourlidia.
 Melinda and Guisepe (Yousouf in Turkish) are actually Italians but they bought their boat in France, hence the flag.
-They, too, winter her in the Agmar shipyard in Leros.
-Also, next to Thetis is the Greek M/Y Yari P. She is full of Greek men and 2 boys.
+They, too, winter her in the Agmar (renamed Moor & Dock) shipyard in Leros.
+Also, next to Thetis was the Greek M/Y Yari P. She was full of Greek men and 2 boys.
 Very friendly.
 They come to Limnos every year from Glyfada for a few weeks of fishing.
 Not all of them stay on-board.
 Most of them are staying in a near by hotel.
-They are all from one family of which three generations are here.
+They are all from one family of which three generations were here.

 For dinner I went to Ostria, a restaurant recommended by the new Alpha Guide, a guide to “the best hotels and restaurants in Greece.”
 Indeed, the food was excellent.
 I had atherina (tiny fried fish), and a large sargos (a silvery flat fish) grilled to perfection.